yashpandey474/ICO--Cryptocurrency-Smart-Contract/README.md

 # Yashcoin ICO, Cryptocurrency, and Blockchain Project

-This project combines the Yashcoin ICO smart contract, YASHCOIN cryptocurrency, and a basic implementation of a blockchain.
-It enables investors to participate in the Yashcoin initial coin offering (ICO), buy and sell Yashcoins using USD, and utilizes a blockchain network with a proof of work consensus algorithm.
+This project was built as part of the course Blockchain A-Z on Udemy by Kirill Eremenko, Hadelin de Ponteves, SuperDataScience Team, Ligency Team, providing me a greater exposure to blockchain in terms of implementation and intuition.
+This implementation combines the Yashcoin ICO smart contract, YASHCOIN cryptocurrency, and a basic implementation of a blockchain.
+It enables investors (mock, locally) to participate in the Yashcoin initial coin offering (ICO), buy and sell Yashcoins using USD, and utilizes a blockchain network with a proof of work consensus algorithm.

 ## Features